Woman From Mali Gives Birth to 9 Babies in Morocco

-A Malian woman has given birth to nine babies at once — after only expecting seven, according to Mali's Minister of Health and the Moroccan clinic where the nontuplets were born.
+A Malian woman has given birth to nine babies at once — after expecting seven, according to Mali's Minister of Health and the Moroccan clinic where the nonuplets were born.

 It appeared to be the first time on record that a woman had given birth to nine surviving babies at once.